-- (a) Stopping the bout - t.26 When a competitor crosses one of the boundaries of the strip with both feet, the Referee must immediately call 'Halt' and annul everything which has occurred after the boundary has been crossed, except a touch received by the competitor who has crossed the boundary even after he has crossed it provided that this touch is made immediately as part of the movement in the course of which he crossed the boundary.
+(a) Stopping the bout

+t.26 When a competitor crosses one of the lateral boundaries of the piste with one or both feet, the referee must immediately call 'Halt'.

+If the fencer goes off the piste with both feet, the referee must annul everything that has occurred after the boundary has been crossed, except a hit received by the competitor who has crossed the boundary even after he has crossed it, provided that this hit results from a simple and immediate action.
+However, a hit scored by the fencer who leaves the piste with one foot only is valid provided that the action was started before the 'Halt'.

-If one of the competitors leaves the strip only a touch made by the fencer who remains on the strip can be counted valid, even in the case of a double touch.
+If one of the competitors leaves the piste with both feet, only a hit made by the fencer who remains on the piste with at least one foot can be counted valid, even in the case of a double hit.

+(b) Rear limits
-- (b) Rear limits - t.27 Should a competitor cross the rear limit of the strip completely i.e. with both feet a touch will be scored against him. - (c) Lateral boundaries - t.28 If one of the competitors crosses the lateral boundaries of the strip with one foot only, he is not penalilzed but the Referee must immediately call 'Halt' and replace the competitors on guard on the strip.

-A competitor who crosses one of the lateral boundaries of the strip with both feet is penalilzed.
-When the competitors are replaced on guard, the opponent of the competitor who has crossed the lateral boundary will step forward one metre from the position he occupied when his opponent left the strip; the competitor who is penalilzed must retire in order to resume the correct fencing distance.
+- t.27 Should a competitor cross the rear limit of the strip completely i.e. with both feet a touch will be scored against him. (c) Lateral boundaries - t.28 A competitor who crosses one of the lateral boundaries of the strip with one or both feet is penalized.
+When the competitors are replaced on guard, the opponent of the competitor who has crossed the lateral boundary will step forward one meter from the position he occupied when his opponent left the strip; the competitor who is penalized must retreat in order to resume the correct fencing distance.